-- Select Advanced > Advanced Setup > Port Forwarding/Port Triggering. - 2.
-Select the Port Forwarding radio button as the service type. - 3.
-Click the Add Custom Service button.
+- 1. Select Advanced > Advanced Setup > Port Forwarding/Port Triggering. - 2.
+Select the Port Forwarding radio button as the service type.

+3. Click the Add Custom Service button.

-- 4. In the Service Name field, enter a descriptive name. - In the Service Type field, select the protocol.
+- 4. In the Service Name field, enter a descriptive name. - 5.
+In the Service Type field, select the protocol.
 If you are unsure, select TCP/UDP. - 6.
 In the Eternal Starting Port field, enter the beginning port number. - If the application uses a single port, enter the same port number in the Ending Port field. - If the application uses a range of ports, enter the ending port number of the range in the External Ending Port field. - Fill in the Internal IP address field or select the radio button from the list of currently attached devices. - 8.
 Click Apply.

-The service appears in the list in the Port Forwarding/Port Triggering screen.
+The service is now included in the list.